jhlywa/chess.js/README.md

 ```

 ### .load(fen)
-The board is cleared and the FEN string is loaded.
-Returns true if position was
+The board is cleared, and the FEN string is loaded.
+Returns true if the position was
 successfully loaded, otherwise false.

 ```js